 It’s more cost-efficient

-When you use cloud software, the software’s updates and upgrades are all typically handled by the cloud service provider, without you needing to do anything.
+The nominal extra fees mentioned above are part of what makes cloud computing so cost-effective for smaller businesses.
+When you use cloud software, such as a small business phone service, the software’s updates and upgrades are all typically handled by the cloud service provider.
 That saves you a ton of time because you don’t have to deal with the upkeep and maintenance of these tools.

 It reduces the hardware space you need

-An in-house server would take up a lot of space, not to mention costing money to build and maintain (plus the associated concerns about security).
-With cloud computing, the hosting company owns and maintains the required hardware, so you won’t have to make space on your premises.
+With the best cloud server for small business, the hosting company owns and maintains the required hardware, so you won’t have to make space on your premises.
 This is especially good news for smaller businesses or those without a physical workplace.

 You will also save a ton of storage space on desktops or mobile devices, which is handy when the amount of data you need to store is growing constantly.
 Cloud storage services mean there’s no need to plug in bulky external hard drives or easy-to-lose flash drives.